-The Show What You Wrote is BBC Radio 4’s new comedy sketch show - written by you.
+The Show What You Wrote is BBC Radio 4’s comedy sketch show - written by you.

 The themes for each episode are:

 The show will be performed by four marvellous and versatile comic actors, two male, two female.
-Keep that in mind when writing sketches – something which needs a cast of thousands might not work – but you can write for a variety of ages and accents.
-We’re looking for a range of different sketches, so you can vary the number of characters involved.
-We’re also seeking some snappy one-liners or quick jokes that fit a particular genre topic, which we can then include to break up sketches, or as part of the host’s opening script.
+Keep that in mind when writing sketches – something which needs a cast of thousands might not work – but you can write for a variety of ages and accents and you can vary the number of characters involved.

-Our favourites will be passed to our script editors, who will contact you individually with feedback or re-write suggestions if we think that’s necessary.
-They’ll confirm the final deadline for any re-written sketches to be sent back for consideration.
+Our favourites will be passed to our script editors, who will contact you individually with feedback and re-write suggestions.
+That email will confirm the final deadline for any re-written sketches to be sent back to us for consideration.

-The re-written sketches will then go through another script editing session, with the final cut of these being collated for the cast scripts.
+Any re-written sketches will then go through another script editing session, with the final cut of these making up the finished scripts.